 This section of my website shows examples of hand made furniture that I have designed and made to commission and pieces made for general sale, complimenting my work as an artist.
 I am fortunate to be able to produce both types of work – both are important to me – although my furniture work often takes precedence over my art work, simply for financial reasons.
 I have over thirty years worth of experience to offer as a designer/maker having started my business back in 1985.
 I specialise in producing pieces of contemporary and traditional furniture in solid woods incorporating traditional joints – such as handcut dovetails – which are made to the highest standard of craftsmanship.
 This ensures all the furniture that I produce will look good and last well for future generations, important in terms of making the most of the beautiful and sustainable material that is solid timber.

 Early influences start with my father who let me use his basic carpentry tools to make wooden things in his dusty concrete garage.
-We also made things together including bookshelves using a B&D electric drill with various deadly attachments including a primitive circular saw (my first taste of saw dust!).
+We also made things together such as bookshelves out of old plywood bed head boards using a B&D electric drill powering a frighteningly primitive circular saw.
 I remember spending many happy hours in there during the summer holidays, carving and cutting primitive joints using an old blacksmiths vice.
 At my old comprehensive school (‘QEGS’) in Ashbourne, I was lucky to be taught the basic woodworking skills by some talented teachers but the most influential one was (the late) Harry Lawton.
 He instilled in me a love of crafting wood and his enthusiastic teaching inspired me to want to make fine furniture when the chance arose (his eldest son, Andrew Lawton, is also a very fine furniture designer & maker based in Grindleford, Derbyshire).
 Harry was a big fan of James Krenov, who made very elegant sculptural furniture using his own self made hand tools.
 He passed that enthusiasm on to me and I was fortunate to eventually meet ‘JK’ at his school of fine furniture making in N. California, U.S. in 1990.
-In holiday periods between art college terms (as well as producing paintings to sell) I would buy, renovate and upcycle old pieces of furniture and sell them in the small ads of local newspapers.
+During holiday periods between art college terms (as well as producing paintings to sell) I would buy and renovate old pieces of furniture and sell them in the small ads of local newspapers.

 Whilst studying at Norwich School of Art, in 1984, (influenced by the likes of Fred Baire, Ron Arad who ran the ‘One-Off’ gallery in Covent Garden, London in the mid 1980’s) I produced a range of designs – shown above – taking popular objects and turning them into scaled down pieces of plywood furniture (along with 2D graphics showing how to make them as D.I.Y. projects) – see the ‘phoney furniture‘ page on this website.
 Improved technical skills as a maker (helped by doing some part-time work for other established local cabinetmakers) saw me turning to more traditional solid wood designs as time went.
 Many of my early designs in solid hardwoods were influenced by the mighty Charles R. Mackintosh and also Ernest Gimson and Sydney Barnsley of the Cotswold group of craftsmen.